nasa/fmdtools/examples/Examples.rst

 Tank
 +++++++++++++++++++++++++++++++++++++++++++++

 The tank example is a fairly simple model of a tank, inlet valve, and outlet valve.
-This example is shown in the notebook
+This example is shown in the following notebooks.

 - `Hold-up Tank Model <../examples/tank/Tank_Analysis.ipynb>`_ uses the :class:`fmdtools.sim.sample.SampleApproach` class to model human interactions with the modeled system (in `tank_model.py`).